vdesaintpern/ai_drummer_stable_audio_amazon_bedrock/readme.md

-# AI Drummer from an guitar track
+# AI Drummer from a guitar track

 AI-powered drum track generator that complements music performances.
 It analyzes audio input and generates appropriate drum tracks using machine learning models.